Sn3pcity/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Copies string to dest buffer
+Convert string to an integer